rajansawhney/lab-week4/README.md

 # Branching

 ### Assignment:
-- Update prob1 and prob2 following homework assignment description provided in LabAssignment_Week2.pdf (uploaded on Laulima)
+- Update prob1 and prob2 following homework assignment description provided in LabAssignment_Week4.pdf (uploaded on Laulima)

+NOTE: Github is not a place to test your code.
+Test it on your machines first.
+Autograding will be disabled if you exceed 10 commits.
+We will start out by sending emails to you personally if you exceed 10 commits, and eventually penalizing your grade.

 ### Steps to submit changes:
 1. Click on desired .c to open file